 The day after I arrived home, wet-eyed, and now, even more antsy.
 I called in sick and started thinking: NOW WHAT?

 Something had to give.
-I had to get away.
+I had to getaway.
 I started looking into how I could possibly live abroad.
-That’s when I discovered the world of TEFL (Teaching English as a Foreign Language).
+That’s when I discovered the world of TEFL (International TEFL Academy Course ).
 I found out a TEFL certificate would allow me to use my native English abilities to teach and live abroad.

 I had never really taught before, and was a bit scared.
 But, after reading blog after blog, and seeing breathtaking pictures, I knew a little case of the butterflies wouldn’t hold me back.

-I took a vacation day and started doing some serious research.
+I took a vacation day and started doing some serious research on teaching English abroad.

 I loved Europe after spending a month there traveling after graduation.
 So, Spain seemed like a pretty perfect fit.

-I started to look up TEFL academies, and started making some calls.
-I ended up choosing International TEFL Academy.
+I started to look up TEFL academies and started making some calls.
+I ended up choosing International TEFL Academy Course.
 For a few reasons: